5t31thphoto/fox_s3/README.md

 A cute, fidgety anime-fox companion that lives on an **M5Stack AtomS3R** with an **Atomic Echo Base**.
-It listens, talks, makes faces, remembers you, blasts IR at your TV, and plays little games — **entirely offline by default**.
+It listens, talks, makes faces, remembers you, blasts IR at your TV, and plays games — **entirely offline by default**.
 If you give it wifi and a free API key, it grows an online brain too.
 But the online part is a *bonus*, never a requirement.